Dylbin/Ryzentosh/README.md

 - Audio and Microphone works
 - Ethernet works
 - iCloud, iMessage and another services work
-- Works with pretty much any Zen processor
 - Will this work on macOS Monterey and macOS Ventura?
   - Yes it does if you switch SmallTreeIntel82576.kext with ApplelGB.kext